Xeverous/the_website/website/pages/cpp/tutorials/beginner/06_preprocessor/04_include/include.rst

   If a source file has respective header for its contents, the header should always be included in this source file even if it's not strictly necessary.
 This allows the compiler to detect many problems.

-There are no requirements for specific order of included heades (we just list dependencies and if they have their own dependencies *header guards* make redundant includes empty) but there are some benefits for inside-out order - mostly hitting any build errors sooner than later and preventing code from accidentally relying on dependencies of dependencies.
+There are no requirements for specific order of header inclusion (we just list dependencies and if they have their own dependencies *header guards* make redundant includes empty) but there are some benefits for inside-out order - mostly hitting any build errors sooner than later and preventing code from accidentally relying on dependencies of dependencies.

 Therefore, I recommend the following order: